 Japamalas can also be used to say prayers and mantras.
 Many people believe that beads can help focus positive energy and attract good luck.

-The history of Japan
+The history of Japamala

 Japamalas can be made from many different materials, including wood, bone, precious or semi-precious stones, shells, copper, and even plastic.
-The beads are typically split into two equal halves, with 108 beads on each side.
+The beads are typically divided into two equal halves, with 108 beads on each side.
 Each of these 108 beads represents one of the 108 names of God in Hinduism or one of the 108 Upanishads.

 How are Japamalas made?

 Japamalas have been used for centuries by people of different religions and cultures.
 They are particularly popular in India, where they are used by Hindus as a religious symbol.
-However, Japamalas are also popular in other parts of the world, including Japan, China, Russia, and the United States.
+However, Japamalas are also popular in other parts of the world, including Japan, China, Russia and the United States.

 The different types of Japamalas

 There are also more complex japamalas, which include additional beads to represent other aspects of nature.
-Some of these japamals have thousands of beads and can be made from materials such as gold, silver or crystal.
+Some of these japamalas have thousands of beads and can be made from materials such as gold, silver or crystal.
 They are used for special purposes, such as protection against the evil eye or to attract good luck.

 How to use a Japamala?